rev-net/memo/memo.md

 Today's crypto and media networks have a business model problem, rooted in the tensions between open source productivity and private value capture.

-As the web rapidly tends towards being more open – with financial agreements expressed as crypto protocols on public blockchains, and AIs able to generate code and information of just about anything – we need a value capture system that resolves this tension and reorients us towards collaborative growth.
+As the web rapidly tends towards being more open – with agreements expressed through crypto protocols on public blockchains, and AIs able to generate code and information of just about anything – we need a value capture system that resolves this tension and reorients us towards collaborative growth.

 Revnets offer a promising solution, as a hands-free all-in-one tokenized incentive machine, cap table, and growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes of disputes between them.